hslua/hslua/README.md

 - `pkg-config`: Use *pkg-config* to discover library and include paths.
 Setting this flag implies `system-lua`.

-- `allow-unsafe-gc`: Allow optimizations which make Lua's garbage collection potentially unsafe; haskell finalizers must be handled with extreme care.
-This is *enabled* per default, as this is rarely a problem in practice.
+- `allow-unsafe-gc`: Allow optimizations which make Lua's garbage collection potentially unsafe; enabling this should be safe if there are no callbacks into Haskell during Lua garbage collection cycles.
+The flag should be *disabled* if Lua objects can have Haskell finalizers, i.e., `__gc` metamethods that call Haskell function.

+  The flag is *enabled* per default, as Haskell functions are rarely used in finalizers.
+It can help to disable the flag if there are issues related to Lua's garbage collection.

 - `apicheck`: Compile Lua with its API checks enabled.